DuckySupport/DuckyBot/README.md

-# DuckyIssues
+# Ducky Bot
-Stores issue for the taskboard
+Stores issues for Ducky on the taskboard